 Pork stir fry sizzling in a skillet, seasoned to perfection and ready for a delightful meal.

-Pork Stir Fry has quickly become a family favorite.
-It’s easy to adapt with any veggies you need to clear out of your fridge, and you can have it ready on the table in 30 minutes or less.
+Pork Stir Fry has quickly become a family favorite!
+It’s super easy to customize with whatever veggies you need to use up, and you can have it ready in 30 minutes or less.

 Uncooked zucchini and green beans in a skillet, ready for sautéing.